chenyuanqi/elasticsearch/README.md

 ```php
 Search::range('age', [7, 18], ['gt', 'lte']);
 ```
-However, the range query has fourth parameter which is extra parameter.
+However, the range query has fourth parameter which use as extra action.